shopware/store-api-reference/docs/concepts/error-handling.md

 }
 ```

+**400 Bad Request** response usually indicates an issue with your request format, such as a missing parameter, violated constraints, or malformed request syntax.

+**401 Unauthorized** indicates, that your [sales channel access key](../../docs/guides/quick-start/README.md/#authentication-and-setup) is missing.‌

+**403 Forbidden** indicates the request contained valid data, but you are not authorized to perform the operation.
+Some operations, such as _placing an order_ or _submitting a review_ require the customer to be logged in.
+In such cases, check your `sw-context-token` header and whether you are logged in.‌

+**405 Method Not Allowed** error occurs if the HTTP method used for the request is not valid.‌

+**412 Precondition Failed** error occurs if your [sales channel access key](../../docs/guides/quick-start/README.md/#authentication-and-setup) is invalid.
+Make sure that it matches any of your configured sales channels.‌

 > We have focused on documenting non-generic errors for every endpoint.
-Generic errors for resources, such as `400 Bad Request` for missing parameters or `404 Not Found` for not found resources are not documented in every endpoint.
+Generic errors such as `400 Bad Request` for missing parameters or `404 Not Found` for resources not found are not documented in every endpoint.

-**400 Bad Request** This response usually indicates that there's an issue with your request format - for example a missing parameter or violated constraints.‌

-**401 Unauthorized** The unauthorised error indicates, that your [sales channel access key](../../../../guides/integrations-api/store-api-guide/#authentication-and-setup) is missing.‌

-**403 Forbidden** This response indicates that you are not authorised to perform that operation.
-For some operations, such as _placing an order_ or _submitting a review_ you need to be logged in as a customer.
-In those cases, check your `sw-context-token` header and whether you're [logged in](https://app.gitbook.com/@shopware/s/shopware-1/~/drafts/-MU8LxyY2Ad3ushWb8Jl/guides/integrations-api/store-api-guide/register-a-customer#logging-in/@drafts).‌

-**405 Method Not Allowed** The HTTP method used for the request is not valid.‌

-**412 Precondition Failed** This error occurs if your [sales channel access key](../../../../guides/integrations-api/store-api-guide/) is invalid.
-Make sure that it matches any of your configured sales channels.‌

-### Server Error
+### 5XX Server Error

-**5xx** Server errors are rare, but they occur.
-They can be related to inconsistencies in the DB, infrastructure outages or software issues.
+Server errors are rare, but they occur.
+They can be related to inconsistencies in the database, infrastructure outages, or software issues.
 If you cannot backtrack that issue, please create an [issue ticket to let us know](https://issues.shopware.com/).‌

 ## Submit reference issues

-If you find any issues, errors or missing parts in the reference, please create an issue or a pull request in our [Github Documentation repository](https://github.com/shopware/docs/issues).‌
+If you find any issues, errors, or missing parts in the reference guide, please create an issue or a pull request in our [Github Documentation repository](https://github.com/shopware/docs/issues).‌